alexbluo/jsfbla21/README.md

 - Fulltext search
 - Easy clearing of checked fields
 - Redesign of map page UI and popup system
-  - Replace current library for Google Maps API with one that supports both React and InfoWindows
+  - Replace the current library for Google Maps API with one that supports both React and InfoWindows
   - Reduce map size and display information on the side instead of in popups
 - Add maps to attraction detail pages
 - Update to internal checkbox system
+- Deploy with Heroku
 - Docker because it sounds fun
-- Deploy with Heroku at the end
 - Style landing page
 - Responsive layouts
 - Performance improvements

-### Sourcing
+## Sourcing

 - Attractions Data: https://www.visitmaryland.org/things-to-do/attractions
 - No Image: https://depositphotos.com/vector-images/no-image-available.html